jerrud/special-disco/README.md

 # special-disco
-Navisworks Clash Detective XMLs to imagecharts.
+Navisworks Clash Detective XMLs to imagecharts URL.
 Pie chart of the top 50% of your clashes.

+##ToDo

+  > Add flags to execute local file XML location from command line instead of editing .py file
+  > Add back in pyperclip so URL gets copied to clipboard